audulus/docs/index.md

 ## Polyphony

 Polyphonic processing in Audulus works seamlessly.
 A connection between nodes is polyphonic if it is rendered thicker.
-It also ceases oscillating between red/blue, for obvious reasons.
+It also ceases oscillating between red/blue.
 Nodes are automatically capable of polyphonic processing.
-So for example, feed a **Distortion** node with a polyphonic connection and the distortion will be applied separately to each voice in the connection.
+For example, feed a **Distortion** node with a polyphonic connection and the distortion will be applied separately to each voice in the connection.

 Currently, you can only access the first 4 notes held with the QuadToMono node, though this will change in the future - the QuadToMono node will have an arbitrary number of internal channels in a future version of Audulus 3.X.
 To reassemble 4 signals into one Poly signal, use the MonoToPoly node.
 Again, in a future version of Audulus 3.X, MonoToPoly will have an arbitrary number of inputs.

 ---

 ## Building Custom Modules

 Starting with the Patch node, you can create your own custom modules for Audulus.
 You can think of the Patch node as an enclosure - the box or faceplate that the "circuit" of your synth sits in.
 You can create as many layers as you want, but usually 3-5 will suffice for even the most mind-bogglingly complex designs. ( *See Note 1* )

-1. Create a sub-patch using the Patch Node (Subpatch -> Patch)
+1. Create a sub-patch using the Patch Node (Subpatch -> Patch).
 2. Enter the sub-patch with double-tap/click on the Patch node.
 3. Create a Knob node.
 5. Exit the sub-patch and you'll see your knob on the front panel - knobs are exposed automatically by default.
 If you need an "internal trimpot," use the Constant node, which is not exposable.
-6. Enter the sub-patch again and add a Light node, then bring up the context menu on the Light node and tap/click "Expose."
+6. Enter the sub-patch again and add a Light node, then bring up the context menu on the Light node and tap/click "Expose".
 7. Exit the sub patch and now you'll see the knob and the light occupying the same space on the UI.
 6. Open the context menu on the Patch node by pressing/clicking on a blank spot of the Patch node, and select Edit UI.
 7. Arrange the Knob and Light nodes where you want them.
 Notice how the boundaries of the patch grow to accomodate the elements it contains.
 8. Open the Path Node's context menu again and select "Lock UI" to finish editing the UI.
 9. When arranging many UI elements at once, they may all be in a jumble on top of one another.
 It may be best to expose elements one at a time, especially when placing multiple Light nodes.
-Audulus cannot read your mind and needs to be told explicitly where to put UI elements.
+Audulus cannot read your mind and must be told explicitly where to put UI elements.
 This is sometimes a long process, but the great thing is you only have to do it once per module.
-If you want to bring an element on "top" of another (say, a knob that has a waveform node in the background, as the Waveform Via does), you have to know that the last element created is the one that is "on top."
+If you want to bring an element on "top" of another (e.g. a knob that has a waveform node in the background, as the Waveform Via does), you should be aware that the last element created is the one that is "on top".
 To "bring to front," as you might in Photoshop, you have to select the node you want to be on top, delete it, and then re-create it.
-It is now the last thing created, and thus, the element that is most "on top."
+It is now the last thing created, and thus, the element that is most "on top".
 10. Also, try this: create a Patch node, then add any module from the library next to it.
-Enter the module you picked out and select all of its contents, call up the context menu and select "Copy."
+Enter the module you picked out and select all of its contents, call up the context menu and select "Copy".
 Exit the module and then enter the Patch node you just created, and paste what you copied.
 Exit the Patch node and you will see that all of the UI elements are already neatly arranged!
 Use this to your advantage.
 11. If you're a beginner, try designing your instrument or effect using the modules in the Module Library rather than the nodes.
 The Modules are designed to be easier to use.
 The nodes are precise building blocks, more appropriate for advanced users.
 12. Finally, *remember to clear your history before uploading your patch to the forum!*